-Semantic Recommendation in CSEs for Discovery
+Advanced Semantic Discovery - Semantic Recommendation in a network of nodes across IoT DomainsDescription

-Description

-This use case is built upon a cross-domain scenario in which a Hospital has a large number of IoT devices which are in charge of performing different tasks.
-The IoT devices can be classified into the following categories: energy devices (load consumption, flexibility monitoring, energy switch, …), building devices (lights, door sensors, occupancy sensors, …) , personal devices (smart bands, smartphones, …), and devices related to health (hearth rate sensor, glucose monitor, …).
-These IoT devices are connected across in the hospital network but they do not belong to the same administrative domain; which hinders their usability, traceability, or accessibility.
+This use case is built upon a cross-domain scenario in which a Hospital has a large number of IoT devices, which are in charge of performing different tasks.
+The IoT devices can be classified into the following categories: energy devices (load consumption, flexibility monitoring, energy switch, etc), building devices (lights, door sensors, occupancy sensors, etc) , personal devices (smart bands, smartphones, etc), and devices related to health (hearth rate sensor, glucose monitor, etc).
+These IoT devices are connected across in the hospital network but they do not necessarily belong to the same oneM2M Service Providers..

-In this scenario, several actors need to discover and use IoT devices that are allocated outside their administrative domain.
+In this scenario, several actors need to discover and use IoT devices that are allocated outside their oneM2M Service Providers.
 For instance, if the energy devices detect an incoming negative peak of energy, entailing that a large number of devices should be switched off to avoid the whole hospital to run out of energy (losing critical systems for the patients).
 Then, the energy devices (or an application in charge) should be able to discover all the sensors in the building that are related to energy (like light bulbs or air condition) and switch them off.
 Also, the same actor (the energy devices or an application in charge) should detect the critical eHealth IoT devices for the patients and ensure that they are switched on.
 In the case that one of the eHealth IoT devices would run off, then the energy devices, or an application in charge, should perform a discovery task over the personal devices in order to find relevant people, i.e., doctors, nearby the critical eHealth IoT devices that are running out of energy in order to assist the patients.

 This use case assumes that there is an interoperability platform (oneM2M) that allows monitoring and controlling the different IoT devices regardless their vendor.
 Also, the platform should ensure a secure and private environment so no unauthorized third party could access the network.
-This platform should ensure a sufficient rich discovery in order to meet the previous example.
-The following features should characterize this discovery task:
+This platform should ensure a sufficiently rich discovery in order to meet the previous example Please note that the definitions and acronyms provided in clause 12.20.1 of the current document apply to this use case:

-Fully distributed in order for the query to reach from one administrative domain to others that may contain relevant infrastructures.
+It is fully distributed in order for the Advanced Semantic Discovery (ASD) to reach from one oneM2M Service Provider to others that may contain relevant infrastructures.

-The discovery should count with an expressive query language so specific semantic terms from domains like energy or eHealth can be used in the discovery.
+The Advanced Semantic Discovery Query (ASDQ) is expressed using an Advanced Semantic Discovery Query Language (ASDQL) so specific semantic terms from domains like energy or eHealth can be used.

-Discovery needs to happen in real-time and therefore the communication mechanism across infrastructures that belongs to different administrative domains should not be blind; instead it should be guided by the semantics of the query in order to boost-up the discovery task.
-Infrastructures perform discovery using a suitable local semantic recommendation system.
+The Advanced Semantic Discovery (ASD) needs to happen in quasi real-time and therefore the communication mechanism across infrastructures that belong to different Service Provider should not be blind; instead it should be guided by a Semantic Recommendation (SR).

-This use case can be generalized to other domains in which IoT devices are spitted in different administrative domains and discovery needs be performed across them avoiding flooding the infrastructures, i.e., relying on a guided system that will recommend to which infrastructures perform the discovery, and to which discard, leveraging the network load.
+This use case can be generalized to other domains in which IoT devices are spitted in different IoT Service Providers and discovery needs be performed across them avoiding flooding the infrastructures, i.e., relying on a guided Semantic Recommendation System (SRS) to which infrastructures perform the Advanced Semantic Discovery (ASD), and to which discard, leveraging the network load.

+The following definition introduces the concept of Semantic Recommendation:

+[Semantic Recommendation (SR)]

+We define Semantic Recommendation (SR) a capability in the CSE that takes routing decisions for forwarding a received Advanced Semantic Discovery Query (ASDQ).
+This is the Semantic Routing Tables (SRT) defined in clause 12.20.1 of the current document enriched with semantic annotations suggesting the resources that may be found on the routing selection.

 Source